As I’ve been reading certain items in the press the past several days, I feel shame.

 But then, geography determines everything, doesn’t it?
 Isn’t that precisely why I once felt so proud and relieved to be an American?
 To be born in a country that aspires to live ideals of fairness and freedom?

-Proud and relieved?
 Considering the way the government shut-down has played out, those two adjectives don’t come to mind.
 The shut-down angers me.
 Reading about poverty in America angers me.
 Those who ignore the human face of their neighbors, the needs of their neighbors, the responsibility we all owe to our neighbors as human beings – they anger me, too.

 What do I do with my anger?

 I’m not sure.
 Too often, I feel powerless to make any difference whatsoever except with my vote, which doesn’t seem to make a difference.
 Even my virtual pen seems inadequate to the task of speaking my mind, or opening the minds of others.

 Is any one of us “safe” in a country where millions of people are too poor for health care, even under the new Affordable Care Act?
 Do you really think you aren’t vulnerable – that a few “life events” can’t leave you on your knees financially, and feeling cut off from options and services necessary to leading a decent life?